igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

 	void quit();
 ```

-QMainWindow has a menu bar, status bar, central widget, etc. For such actions it's a good place in the File menu,
+`QMainWindow` has a menu bar, status bar, central widget, etc. For such actions it's a good place in the "File" menu,
 as in almost all desktop applications.
-In the constructor of MainWindow we will add code to create the File
+In the constructor of `MainWindow` we will add code to create the "File"
 menu and fill it with actions.
 Let's see:

 ```cpp